Code-Institute-Submissions/vanessacleary-the-honey-hive_AugResub/README.md

 * I want to be able to view a confirmation of my order once the checkout process is complete.
 * I want to be able to receive an email confirmation of my order.
 * I want to be able to register easily for an account.
-* I want to be able to access the blog posts.

 ### As a registered visitor:
 * I want to be able to receive a confirmation email upon registration.